 Cons:

-- Battery life is 3 to 4 days
+- Battery life is only 3 to 4 days

 - Higher monthly subscription cost

-Our verdict: A reliable choice if you live in an area where Verizon has the strongest coverage, and the temperature alerts are a genuine safety feature.
+My verdict: A highly reliable choice if you live in Verizon country.
+The temperature alerts are a genuine safety feature for seniors or flat-faced breeds.

 Quick Comparison